$0 Illinois Adoption Quick-Start Checklist

 2. What is your process for timing and verifying the Putative Father Registry search — specifically, when do you request it relative to the 30-day window?

-3. Are you on the DCFS Statewide Adoption Attorney Panel?
-(Required for the $2,250 reimbursement.)
+3. Are you on the DCFS Statewide Adoption Attorney Panel, and what eligibility requirements apply to the $2,250 reimbursement?

 4. What is your fee structure for a contested TPR case — hourly or capped flat fee — and what triggers the move from one to the other?